Interesting in hosting a Show?

 House Concerts: an excellent way to entertain your friends and family and have a conversation around climate change.
-A house concert is literally a concert in your home, with the band and those family, friends and neighbours you wish to invite.
+A house concert is literally a concert in your home, with the band and those family, friends and neighbors you wish to invite.

 Concert Venues: the show can be organised in a public venue to provide great music and to engage the community in a conversation about climate change, such as a professional group, community or special interest group.

 Conferences and Seminars: the concert can be held as part of a conference or seminar where there is interest in exploring environmental issues, personal well-being in the face of uncertainty and/or connections between art, activism and science.

 Schools: this concert can be annotated and provide an engaging dialogue with students.

-Music for a Warming world uses BOTH music and visuals.
-It is entertaining but is not designed for a pub type venue.
+It is highly entertaining but is not designed for a pub type venue.
 Rather is is a listening/participating concert.

-This show requires:
+This show uses:

 1) Large widescreen projection screen and projector